CP1401/Practicals/prac_03/README.md

 print("Double your score is", result)
 ```

+### One more thing...

+Let's add one more tax threshold and rate.
+If we've designed our algorithm and code well, this shouldn't take much work.

+- If you earn between $100 and $500, you pay 2% tax on the total amount

+Add this into your code and notice how much extra work it took.
+If you had to rewrite or change your decision patterns,
+then notice that you could have been more extensible in the first place.

 ## 2. Car Insurance

 Car rental company Painz determines whether a renter requires special insurance based on their age.
 Applicants under 18 are refused hire altogether.
 Applicants under 25 are required to purchase special insurance.
 Applicants 25 years and over are not required to purchase insurance.

-Painz needs you to write a program that gets the applicant's age, and outputs "Insurance required", "Insurance not required", or "Hire refused" as appropriate.
+Painz needs you to write a program that gets the applicant's age, and outputs "Insurance required", "Insurance not
+required", or "Hire refused" as appropriate.

 When you write your decision structure, remember to start at one end of the "number line".
-The only place you should _not_ start is with the "special insurance" (middle) category.
+The only place you should _
+not_ start is with the "special insurance" (middle) category.
 Don't repeat yourself.

 ## 3. Simple Password Checker

 Write a program that has a secret password stored as a **constant**, and checks a user's password against it.
-Use string comparison to print either "Access granted" or "Access denied" depending on if the user's password matches the secret.
+Use string comparison to print either "Access granted" or "Access denied" depending on if the user's password matches
+the secret.

 ## 4. Dog Years

 Write a Python program to calculate a dog's age in dog years.

 How?
 Each year of the first two human years is equal to 10.5 dog years.